canjs/can-stache/docs/stache.md

 document.body.innerHTML //-> <h1>Hello Earth</h1>
 ```

-There's a whole lot of behavior that `can.stache` provides.
+There's a whole lot of behavior that `stache` provides.
 The following walks through
 the most important stuff:

 - [can-stache.magicTagTypes] - The different tag types like `{{key}}` and `{{#key}}...{{/key}}`